How to Choose a Wedding Photographer UK: Avoid Scams & Get Perfect Photos

 Start saving photographers whose work truly speaks to you

-Focus on style, emotions, and storytelling — not just “pretty shots”
+Focus on style, emotions, and storytelling — not just “pretty shots”.

-After looking at hundreds (or thousands!) of photos, everything may start to look the same.That’s your sign to take a short break.
+After looking at hundreds (or thousands!) of photos, everything may start to look the same.
+That’s your sign to take a short break.
 Step away for a week or two — I promise, when you come back, choosing will feel much easier and clearer.

 💡 Pro tip: If a photo really grabs your attention, don’t stop at highlights.
 Ask to see a real wedding gallery with 20–40 photos.
-Many photographers share full galleries on their Facebook pages or blogs — this shows consistency, not just the best moments.
+Many photographers share full galleries on their Facebook pages or websites — this shows consistency, not just the best moments.

 3. Wedding Photography Contracts and Deposits